Gloomcaller/School-Projects/README.md

 - **Source Code**: The main code files for the project.
 - **Resources**: Additional files such as images, data sets, or other media used in the project.

-Feel free to browse through the projects, examine the code, and learn from the various implementations.
+Feel free to browse through the projects and examine the code.

 ## Contact